Super Bowl LX halftime show

-The Super Bowl LX halftime show, officially known as the Apple Music Super Bowl LX Halftime Show, is the upcoming halftime entertainment for Super Bowl LX, scheduled to take place on February 8, 2026, at Levi's Stadium in Santa Clara, California.
-It will be headlined by Puerto Rican reggaeton and Latin trap artist Bad Bunny.
-The show will be televised nationally in the United States by NBC, Peacock, Telemundo, and NFL+.
+The Super Bowl LX halftime show, officially known as the Apple Music Super Bowl LX Halftime Show for sponsorship purposes, was the halftime entertainment of Super Bowl LX, which took place on February 8, 2026, at Levi's Stadium in Santa Clara, California, United States.
+It was headlined by Bad Bunny and featured guest appearances from Lady Gaga, Ricky Martin, and Los Pleneros de la Cresta.
+The performance marked the first time a Latino solo artist headlined the Super Bowl halftime show and the first halftime set performed almost entirely in Spanish.